brockar/docker-media-server/readme.md

 ## General

-Configure **Jackett** (localhost:9117) to obtain the indexers (from where the torrents are obtained).
+Configure **Prowlarr** (localhost:9696) to obtain the indexers (from where the torrents are obtained).
 Add some (1337x, EZTV for example) and save them.

 From this page we are going to grab the Torznab Feed and the KEY API for Sonarr, Radarr and Lidarr.

-Configure **qBitorrent** to download at the speeds you want at the times you want.
+Configure **ruTorrent** as you want.
+I recommend the "MaterialDesign" theme.
+Downloads > Default directory for downloads: /downloads/
 (localhost:8080)

-Configuration > Speed > Alternative speed limits.
-Select the speeds.
-Check `Schedule the use of alternative rate limits` and select the schedules.
-Save it.

 ## Sonarr / (TV/Series)